 The securities industry and corporate finance are both complex.
 It’s not easy to identify crooked activity.
 However, there are several types that happen often.

 If you can give evidence of any of the securities violations below, the SEC may reward you well:

 - Fraudulent or incomplete financial and corporate disclosures

 - Ponzi and pyramid schemes

-- Undisclosed hacking and inadequate cybersecurity
+- Undisclosed hacking

 - Accounting and auditing fraud